spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/integrate-algolia.md

 ### SearchHTTP plugins setup

-Spryker's `SearchHTTP` module transfers Glue search requests to external search providers, one of which is Algolia.
+Spryker's `SearchHTTP` module transfers Glue search requests to external search providers like Algolia.
 The `SearchHTTP` query is built using the `QueryExpanderPlugin` classes.
 Their order is defined in the `CatalogDependencyProvider::createCatalogSearchQueryExpanderPluginVariants()` method.

-The order of execution of those plugins might be customized on the project level.
-By default, all module-specific query builder plugins will be executed before parsing `GET` query parameters, so any `GET` query parameters may overwrite search query parameters set before.
+The order of execution of those plugins can be customized on the project level.
+By default, all module-specific query builder plugins are executed before parsing `GET` query parameters, so any `GET` query parameters may overwrite search query parameters set before.

 ## Next steps